iGEM

 These projects focused on communicating the vision, values, and cultural identity of iGEM and the broader field of synthetic biology.

-The challenge was balancing scientific accuracy with cinematic storytelling accessible to broader audiences.
+The challenge was balancing scientific accuracy and cinematic storytelling that is accessible to broader audiences.

 iGEM | The Heart of Synthetic Biology